john-itcsolutions/cheirrs/README.md

-     Note that we have actually found it impossible to sustain a kubeflow controller on the microk8s cloud at the same time as we are running the second controller on the localhost cloud referred to in the text below the kubeflow Manual (ie our main Application on the 'betrieb' controller following the Kubeflow "manual").
+     Note that we have actually found it impossible to sustain a kubeflow controller on the microk8s cloud at the same time as we are running the second controller on the localhost cloud referred to in the text below the kubeflow Manual (ie our main Application on the 'betrieb' controller, with instructions following the Kubeflow "manual").
 The host randomly reboots.
 There is sufficient RAM onboard our host according to the system monitor, so at this stage the cause is unknown.
 There were less crashes after installing a Mechanical HDD, but still unsatisfactory.

-     The latter cloud running the 'betrieb' controller works alone, and, as it represents the more business-end of our business, we continue with an alternative kubflow arrangement.
+     The latter cloud running the 'betrieb' controller works alone, and, as it represents the more business-end of our business, we continue with an alternative kubeflow arrangement.

      An isolated setup for the kubeflow/juju/microk8s cloud works better with Kubeflow installed alone on a dual boot Ubuntu/Ubuntu system with one partition running a juju/microk8s host for a "kubeflow" model.